brucekomike/frameworker-docs/source/50-development/99-main.md

 ```{note}
 WIP
 ```
-the main function is the entry point of the module, which is called after the module is loaded. default action is also defined here.
+the main function is the entry point of the module, which is called after the module is loaded.

 after modifying the main function, you can try to excute your code using the `frameworker`.